umutozge/theoretical-linguistics/material/Q.20241024.md

    - Test if word can be modified by degree words (çok "very")
      - If accepts degree modification → Confirms A
      - If rejects degree modification → Not A
+   - Test if word can form manner adverbs with -ce/-ca
+     - If forms manner adverb → Confirms A \
+       Example: hızlı → hızlıca koştu, zeki → zekice konuştu \
+       Note: Not all adjectives allow this (e.g., color terms)

    **Step 3: Classification**
    - If passes N tests only → Classify as N